ji-zai/personal-site/content/essays/seek-truth.md

 - The mind will make the jump from “I’m voting for X” to “I am X” without you even realizing.
 The mind wants to latch onto things quickly and fiercely.
 Countering this tendency isn’t as easy as it may seem at first glance. (not sure how this point applies here - but it’s a critical point).
 - Conscious vs. subconscious.

----

-### In order to get what we want, we have no choice but to fall into the traps of our conditioning

 Going back to the example of the Nobel laureate who can’t do good work [anymore](http://anymore.In): in most situations the right truth seeking move is to operate in ways that our outdated conditioning latches onto.

 For example, becoming popular feeds self-preservation, but is also incredibly valuable for seeking truth: it allows the world to criticize your ideas, which helps you improve more quickly.
 But it also sets a massive trap: the more you allow the popularity to satiate you, the more you’ll be derailed from getting what you consciously want.

 ---

+### Masters crave even faster change

-### The average feel that world is changing too fast.
+The average feel that world is changing too fast.
 Greats embrace it.
-Masters crave even faster change
+Masters crave even faster change.

 - Masters don’t crave more change for sadistic reasons, but rather because they know that more change leads to faster improvement and less suffering for the world.
 More rapid change means that we’ll more quickly have improvements for all human problems - from global warming, diseases, etc. The slower the world changes, the longer we hold onto our problems that cause immense suffering for most that live in the world.
 - This doesn’t mean that everyone that craves more change is a master, but the point is that the master benefits from change in ways that no one else does.